 On selective dates throughout the season you can join our exclusive guided tours.

-Tailored to the season and the flowers in bloom, each month we hold guided tours of Lord and Lady Lansdowne’s Private Walled Garden.
+Tailored to the season and the flowers in bloom, each month we hold guided tours of Bowood’s Private Walled Garden.
 Entered through a secret door are the historic four-acre walled gardens, divided into four one-acre squares of distinctly different gardens.
 Including a formal border, a picking garden, working greenhouses, and a kitchen garden full of fruits and vegetables.

 Tours must be pre booked in advance.